All Episodes

 And they would love to be with us right here tonight.

-But they're trapped at the dinner.
+But they're trapped at the dinner, which will be very, very boring.

-but we have a good chance of showing up here again next year too.
+But we have a good chance of showing up here again next year, too.

 The truth is, there is no place I'd rather be than right here in Pennsylvania to celebrate.